Plant Disease Diagnosis:

 Disease resistance against plant viruses one can use capsid-mediated resistance, or RNA mediated resistance or one can employ Antisense techniques.

-Using the binary
+Using the recombinant

-of the capsid protein by western blot.
+expression of the capsid protein by western blot.

 Production of capsid protein provides protection against invading viruses by the binding of capsid proteins to newly introduced viral RNAs, thus the multiplication of the viruses is prevented.